 It comes less than one week from when the announced winner was to be sworn into office.

-Monday, December 11, Ricky Hines was supposed to be sworn into office as the newest member of the Winterville Board of Alderman after it was determined through recounts and canvassing that he had won last month's election by just one vote.
+Monday, December 11, Ricky Hines was supposed to be sworn into office as the newest member of the Winterville Town Council after it was determined through recounts and canvassing that he had won last month's election by just one vote.

 However, the Pitt County Board of Elections called a special meeting at the request of the state to challenge that result.